samrocketman/clache/docs/integrity_checking_archives.md

 Table notes:

 1. `size` can vary depending on the checksum algorithm used.
-2. `mtime` is populated when the archive was created via `date +%s`.
+2. `mtime` is populated when the archive was created via `date +%s` converted to octal.
-3. `chksum` varies because mtime is always different and size different with different algorithms.
+3. `chksum` varies because `mtime` is always different and `size` is different with different algorithms.

-The PAX Global Header is both the above 512-byte block followed by the data body noted in the next section which contains PAX records (key-values).
+The PAX Global Header is both the above 512-byte block followed by the data body 512-byte block noted in the next section which contains PAX records (key-values).

 ### PAX Global Header data body